 After submitting your application, you will receive an email with more information about volunteering and paperwork that needs to be completed before scheduling an orientation.
-Contact Jill Duden, Volunteer Coordinator, at 217-337-2731 with any questions or if you would like to discuss your volunteer interests.
+Contact the Nursery at 217-337-2731 with any questions or if you would like to discuss your volunteer interests.

 Attend Volunteer Orientation at the Nursery

-At orientation you will meet with Jill to turn in your paperwork, watch a volunteer training video, and complete paperwork to authorize a background check through DCFS.
+At orientation you will meet with our Volunteer Coordinator to turn in your paperwork, watch a volunteer training video, and complete paperwork to authorize a background check through DCFS.
 This is a requirement for all Nursery volunteers and staff.
 At this time you will also get to take a tour of the Nursery and learn more about our program!

 Complete a Background Check

 You will receive directions on how to get fingerprinted free-of-charge for the background check.
 This must be completed before scheduling your first volunteer shift.
-Once fingerprinted, contact Jill to set up your volunteer shift.
+Once fingerprinted, contact our Volunteer Coordinator to set up your volunteer shift.
 Fingerprint receipt must be submitted to Crisis Nursery before volunteering begins.

 All your paperwork, including a TB test and physical, must be turned in within one month of your first volunteer shift.